-But the movies does contain some great old school stunts and wild train wrecks.
+On the plus side, the movies does contain some great old school stunts and wild train wrecks.
 I mean, some are really very well done!

-There’s an exciting scene of Bronson fighting a bad guy on top of the train and the guys are hanging off the side of the dangling over a ravine, and it’s impressive as hell!
+There’s an exciting scene of Bronson fighting a bad guy on top of the train and the guys are hanging off the side of it dangling over a ravine, and it’s impressive as hell!
 The guys really look like they’re close to buying it.

 Here’s the trailer, which not surprisingly gives away a lot of the best bits from the film.
 I wish the movie itself was as exciting as the trailer makes it seem.